Rich5252/SDR-Plugin_TXlink_WSJT-X/README.md

 The SDRuno plugin is based on the SDRuno plugin template.
 The plugin provides a transmitter UI for the Arduino sending USB serial commands to it and accepting mrom it for display and SDRuno control.

-The UDP server within the plugin reads the wsjt-x datagrams and parses them for FT* messages and control.
+The UDP server within the plugin reads the wsjt-x datagrams and parses them for FT8 messages and control.
 It also uses the wsjtx ft8code.exe utility to encode the FT8 symbol lists that are sent to the Arduino

 The Arduino code is a normal sketch and requires a couple of Arduino libraries installed that are identified in the code.